microsoft/NLU.DevOps/docs/Test.md

 dotnet nlu test -s luis --speech -u utterances.json
 ```

-## Testing an existing NLU service
+## Testing an existing NLU model

-You do not need to train your NLU service with the NLU.DevOps CLI tool in order to test it with the tool.
+You do not need to train your NLU model with the NLU.DevOps CLI tool in order to test it with the tool.
 You can just as easily point the tool at existing trained models, e.g., on LUIS or Lex without training from the CLI tool.

-See [Configuring LUIS secrets](LuisSecrets.md) and [Configuring Lex secrets](LexSecrets.md) for more information on how to point to an existing service, e.g., with a LUIS app ID.
+See the documentation on endpoint configuration for [LUIS](LuisEndpointConfiguration.md), [Lex](LexEndpointConfiguration.md), and [Dialogflow](DialogflowEndpointConfiguration.md) for more information on how to point to an existing model, e.g., with a LUIS app ID.

 ## Caching speech-to-text transcriptions

-Running speech-to-text can be expensive both in terms of costs for the NLU service and in terms of compute time for how long it takes to transcribe the speech before extracting intents and entities.
+Running speech-to-text can be expensive both in terms of costs for the NLU model and in terms of compute time for how long it takes to transcribe the speech before extracting intents and entities.
 The NLU.DevOps CLI tool allows you to specify a transcriptions file path, which is a JSON object containing a mapping of speech file names to transcribed text, e.g.:

 ```json
 {